StoStruct/Loss_Comparison_Paper/README.md

 - MATLAB R2020b or later
 - Statistics and Machine Learning Toolbox
-- Optimization Toolbox (for weighted EDP statistics and piecewise regression)
+- Optimization Toolbox (for weighted EDP statistics and bilinear regression)
 - Curve Fitting Toolbox (recommended)

 ## 4. How to Use